Genevive-Mbesi/Laravel/README.md

 ## Features
 - User authentication with JWT
-- Secure product retrieval
+- Secure product and customer end points retrieval
 - Well-structured codebase following best practices
--

 ### MySQL Configuration
 #### Set Up MySQL Database
 #### Create a new MySQL database: You can create a database for your Laravel application using the following SQL command: